- Travel and Places»

 I worked in Adelaide for several months, commuting to Melbourne weekly and got to know Adelaide while being a Melbournian.

-The city is divided by a massive parkland, has wide roads and is a well planned city with the city centre designed in grids.
+The city is divided by a massive parkland, has wide roads and is a well planned city with the city center designed in grids.

 There are wonderful restaurants and shopping 7 days a week.

 Jump on the Glenelg tram from the city and take a look, it is very pretty with a huge promenade along the beach with palm trees all along the area for shade and beauty.

 There are several other tourist spots at Glenelg that are outstanding and the whole area has a resort feel to it.

 Adelaide has an easy going pace, not like a major city, but more like a big country town.

 This is partly because, as the most populated city in a very big state, it caters for a wide and diverse culture which includes mining and agriculture.